Frequently Asked Questions

 Will there be any course changes?

 We’ve had some minor course changes the past few years due to the construction in and around Downtown.
 We continue to modify the course as needed to move around the construction.
-If there are additional changes for 2019, we’ll let runners know far in advance so they can prepare.
+If there are changes for 2020, we’ll let runners know far in advance so they can prepare.

 Where do the races start and finish?